-Because of the different methods of enrollment, pupils in Vietnam need to pass the high school and the university entrance examinations in their school lives.
-As a result, the competitiveness in our education system is extremely fierce, students have to study notably hard to win over the other ones.
-The real situation will be analysed in the following paragraphs.
+Because of the different enrollment methods, pupils in Vietnam need to pass the high school and the university entrance examinations to continue their studies.
+As a result, the competitiveness in our education system is extremely fierce; students have to study extremely hard to win to study at top high schools or universities.

 #1 Competitiveness in getting into schools for gifted pupils

 Since studying in pre-schools, parents prepare their children to enter primary schools.
 They must ensure that their children will learn in a good school to be as talented as the others’ children.

 In 2019, there were hundreds of parents waiting for a school to open for admission in Hanoi.
 When it comes to secondary schools, which is the premise for choosing high schools, it is usually believed that studying in a first-rate secondary school brings students a higher chance to pass the entrance exam of gifted high schools.

 This is caused by the fact that some gifted schools provide a better environment to pupils, highly qualified teachers can teach students there, and they will have more extracurricular activities than the other schools.

 However, students have to study extremely hard to get into these schools as their parents’ expectations.
 In 2021, nearly 3000 applications of pupils have been handed into the Hanoi – Amsterdam High school for the Gifted; their target is only about 655 students, which means the ratio is five to one.